 Every painting tells a story.
-"Other Stories" show special moments, places, situations and... other stories.
-Or combinations.
-They are imaginative, realistic and are created with “what if’s”.
+"Other Stories" show special moments, places, situations and... other stories about expected and unexpected changes.
+They are imaginative, realistic and are sometimes created with “what if’s”.
 In the end, the paintings tell us to pause and to look in a highly colorful way.

 About 10 years ago Jos created an animated character.
 Actually, he was searching for "something" that looked around and could see a lot at the same time.
 A seemingly simple character with a sharp eye, looking without prejudice.
 It was during a period when he felt that so many things started to change enormously.
 Even more than that, to accelerate.
 In an environment full of information.
 And all those changes had one similarity.
 They all started with almost unnoticed smaller changes.
 So this character should be a figure that stays tuned and look around what’s going on.
 And enjoys it really.